alexhsamuel/apsis/docs/jobs.rst

 As a result, these rules generally describe a run's relationship to its job:

-1. Scheduled runs in the future always reflect a job's current schedules.
+1. Scheduled runs in the future reflect a job's current schedules.
 Runs scheduled in the past are of course not affected by subsequent changes to the job's schedules.